W9KSB/W9KSB-Rotctld-Serial-Bridge/README.md

 -   Provides a **dedicated physical frequency tuning interface** for live satellite passes

 This project modernizes traditional GS-232 focused workflows while adding intuitive hardware-based frequency control.
-The future of the project made add other serial command syntaxes as well.
+The future of the project may add other serial command syntaxes as well.
+Yes, I had AI assistance in the coding, but feel free to review the code for yourself.
+It works great for my personal use case!

 ------------------------------------------------------------------------